 Harmonic to Acquire Entone Technologies

-has entered into an agreement to acquire the video networking software business of Entone Technologies Inc.
+Harmonic Inc. has entered into an agreement to acquire the video networking software business of Entone Technologies Inc. for $45 million.

 Entone, a privately held company based in San Mateo, Calif. with research and development facilities in Hong Kong, has software that manage and stream personalized video services including video-on-demand, network personal video recording, time-shifted television and targeted advertisement insertion.